dport96/ITM352/morea/130.Assignment1/experience-Assignment1.md

 *   Employs good code formatting.
 *   Defined and used arrays and objects for your item inventory.
 *   Created tables via array data and loops.
-*   Good data validation (does not allow invalid choices, responds appropriately to invalid data).
+*   Good data validation on the **server** (does not allow invalid choices, responds appropriately to invalid data).
 Be sure to test with invalid data.
+*   Plain input text boxes are used to select quantities. **No guards** are put on to prevent the user from inputting invalid quantities.
 *   Good user interface design (easy to use and intuitive)
 *   No extra files or redundant data.
 *   Correct output.
 No parse errors or warnings.
 *   Tested on the class server, using the itm352student account, saved in a folder with your name in the Assignment1 sub-folder
 *   Use a website HTML template to make your site look attractive and flexible.
 *   Manages inventory.
 Items purchased are removed from inventory.
 Does not allow purchases of more than is available.
+*   You implemented your individual requirement and clearly indicated it in the code and in your submission.

 **_ONE LAST TIME:_** You _must_ comment all of your code (you may even want to create a comment on what you are trying to do before you code).
 The comments are for explaining what your code is used for in the program.
 That way when we help you, we will know what is going on.
 Not only because this is required, this will also help you later on when working in group projects because it may be hard for others to understand your code. _Also remember to put your name (as the author of the code) and program description in the first part of your comments._